dulumao/PillSniper-Solana-and-Pump-PumpFun-Sniper-Bot/README.md

 3. **Dependency Installation:** Open a command prompt window and execute `pip install -r requirements.txt` to install the essential dependencies.
 4. **Execution:** Once the setup is complete, launch the bot by running `py main.py`.

+## Updates:

+ ✅ Added security measures on the RPC to frontrun rugs and Pumpfun contract exploitation.

 ## Additional Resources:

 - **PumpPill Website:** Explore further insights into PumpPill and discover additional functionalities on our website: [pillsniper.app](https://pillsniper.app).